 The suburbanization of rural lands is a familiar story for those growing up in the 1950s, 60s, and 70s.
 It was a consequence of the post-WWII baby boom and the development of the suburbs across America.
 Prior to that time, most people lived in cities with farmland occupying flat, open space.
-But those involved in the war married and sought, and deserved, the American dream: owning a new home.
+But those involved in the war married and sought–and deserved–the American dream: owning a new home.
 The ensuing population boom and housing crisis was met by our country’s newly burgeoning industrial might and ingenuity and the suburbs arose as a solution.
-Through that process, mass-produced homes — the tract home — was developed as they could be built efficiently with minimal waste.
-It was a good solution for is its time, and continues today, but it had a cost that would only be realized later: significant impacts to the environment and the loss of open spaces.
+Through that process, mass-produced homes — the tract home — were developed as they could be built efficiently with minimal waste.
+It was a good solution for its time, and continues today, but it had a cost that would only be realized later: significant impacts to the environment and the loss of open spaces.

 As Adam Rome discusses in his seminal book The Bulldozer in the Countryside, poor planning led to new and undiscovered impacts on water, soils, and wildlife due to the construction of septic systems, destruction of wetlands, building on floodplains and earthquake faults, and the loss of virgin land.
-The synergy created by these issues helped build the 1960s environmental movement, culminating in Earth Day, and many of our existing environmental laws.
+Adding to that was the search for the “perfect turf” surrounding our homes.
+The synergy created by these complex issues helped build the 1960s environmental movement, culminating in Earth Day, and many of our existing environmental laws.
 Truth is, many cities and counties still struggle with these issues today, a casualty of poor environmental planning in the past.

 But to me, it was all about my playground, the canyons.
 I wasn’t alone.
-As Rome writes: “In new subdivisions, children were often able to play in undeveloped land nearby — then one day the bulldozers would come to turn those playgrounds into lots for new houses, and people of all ages reacted with shock and outrage.
-In 1962, for example, a seven-year-old boy from California made national news when he sought the help of President Kennedy after discovering that development was destroying his favorite place to hunt for lizards.
+As Rome writes: “In new subdivisions, children were often able to play in undeveloped land nearby–then one day the bulldozers would come to turn those playgrounds into lots for new houses, and people of all ages reacted with shock and outrage.”
+In 1962, for example, a seven-year-old boy from California made national news when he sought the help of President Kennedy after discovering that development was destroying his favorite place to hunt for lizards (original text).